You have become a Thai Massage teacher, but then, where to teach your massage training courses and workshops?

 Teaching at Your Own Teaching Location

-You could setup your own school or teaching facility.
+You could setup your own Thai Massage school or teaching facility.
 If you have money to invest (and this is of course a very important prerequisite), you could rent a place or buy a place.
-Think through the differences between renting and buying, such as aspects of maintenance, contracts, dependencies, and so on, before making a choice there.
+Think about the differences between renting and buying, such as aspects of maintenance, contracts, dependencies, and so on, before making a choice there.

 Nevertheless, if feasible, setting up your own teaching facility will finally give you the most freedom for yourself and the most freedom in teaching the way you want if you would compare it with the options mentioned further below.